allegro/blog/_posts/2022-06-01-gc-hands-off-my-data.md

 ## Memory architecture

-Any aware Java programmer knows the division of memory into young and old generation areas.
+Any skilled Java programmer knows the division of memory into young and old generation areas.
 People interested in details are probably also familiar with the more precise division into eden, survivor, tenured and perm.
 There are many excellent articles discussing this topic (like [this one](https://www.betsol.com/blog/java-memory-management-for-java-virtual-machine-jvm/)), so we won’t go